Anne Caroline Salisbury

 Anne Caroline Salisbury (1805 – 3 May 1881) was the wife of Edwyn Burnaby, and mother of Edwyn Sherard Burnaby and Caroline Louisa Burnaby.
-She is the maternal great-grandmother of Queen Elizabeth The Queen Mother, great-great-grandmother of Queen Elizabeth II, and great-great-great-grandmother of King Charles III.
+She is the direct maternal great-grandmother of Queen Elizabeth The Queen Mother, great-great-grandmother of Queen Elizabeth II, and great-great-great-grandmother of King Charles III.

 Anne's father was Thomas Salisbury (1761, Marshfield House, Settle, West Riding of Yorkshire – 1810), a solicitor of Fordington, Dorset.
 His parents were Thomas Salisbury and Mary Lister.
 Anne's mother was Frances Webb.
 Frances Webb's parents were Francis Webb and Mary Garritt.

 On 29 August 1829, she married Edwyn Burnaby, an English landowner, of Baggrave Hall, Leicestershire, a Justice of the Peace, Deputy Lieutenant, and High Sheriff of Leicestershire in 1864.
 He also succeeded his father in the Court post of Gentleman of the Privy chamber.